 - 1. Remediate before the beginning of the next school year and promote; - 2.
-Promote and remediate during the following school year with more intensive intervention; - Retain and remediate with a program and strategies specified in a revised Progress Monitoring Plan; intervention plan. - 4.
-Retain and remediate in a different program.
+Promote and remediate during the following school year with more intensive intervention; - 3.
+Retain and remediate with a program and strategies specified in a revised Intervention Plan.